On the Strategyproofness of the Geometric Median: MODEL

-\subsection{The many faces of strategyproofness}
+\subsection{The Many Faces of Strategyproofness}

-We assume that voter $0$ prefers the decision vector to be as close as possible to their preferred vector $\paramsub{0}$.
-The strategic gain $\strategyproofbound$ is then defined essentially as the best possible multiplicative gain that voter $0$ can obtain by misreporting their preference.
+We define the strategic gain as the best multiplicative gain that voter $0$ can obtain by misreporting their preference, i.e. by reporting $\strategicvote{}$ instead of $\targetvector$.
+Strategyproofness bounds the maximal strategic gain.